 “I am happy because my daughter Samantha is very excited to come to church.
 She talks more about God and her new friendships and the activities they do.”

 One of the essential components of Totus Tuus is catechesis.
 The curriculum for Totus Tuus follows a six-year cycle that draws from the four pillars of the Catechism of the Catholic Church.
 The breakdown of this cycle is shown below.
-For the summer of 2020, children will learn about the Sacraments.
+For the summer of 2020, children will learn about the Commandments.

 - Year One: The Mystery of Salvation